Smart Metering Case Study: NICIGAS Smart Gas Meter Reader

 According to the company’s president, the NCU can potentially be fitted on all 24 million residential LP gas meters in Japan, as well as in public utility infrastructures to manage water and electricity consumption.

 The gas operator has also developed the Space Hotaru under different communication standards such as LTE-M as they plan to resell the solution to other gas providers.
-The LTE-M Space Hotaru will allow NICIGAS to switch off the valves within 30 minutes in the event of an emergency.
+The LTE-M Space Hotaru will allow NICIGAS to switch off the valves within 30 minutes when needed.

 “Network coverage is the main challenge facing most massive-scale IoT projects.
 As an agnostic IoT solution provider, we leverage the best of each IoT technology to address our customers’ business and operational challenges.” says Henri Bong, CEO & Co-Founder of UnaBiz.